minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

    :end-before: end-replication-sync-vs-async

 MinIO strongly recommends using the default asynchronous site replication.
+Synchronous site replication performance depends strongly on latency between sites, where higher latency can result in lower PUT performance and replication lag.
 To configure synchronous site replication use :mc-cmd:`mc admin replicate update` with the :mc-cmd:`~mc admin replicate update --sync` option.

 Proxy to Other Sites